-You will work on a project of real value to your host organisation, helped by a supervisor from that public or private sector organisation.
+Arts Practicum students will have the opportunity to work on a project of real value to the host organisation, which is overseen by a supervisor.

-The UWA Handbook provides unit information, availability, unit outcomes, assessment and prerequisities for the Arts Practicum unit HUMA2901.
+The UWA Handbook provides unit information, availability, unit outcomes, assessment and prerequisites for the Arts Practicum unit HUMA2901.

 The project will require you to: